 - Environmental risks at the present stage of exploration and evaluation the Company is exposed to few environmental risks.
 The Company has an Environmental Policy and an active Risk/Hazard identification program at its operating sites. - Social risks also at this present stage of exploration and evaluation the Company is exposed to few social and sustainability risks.
 The Company maintains close awareness of its social responsibilities and to this end in Brazil, it maintains regular personal contact between the Company personnel and representatives of the local community and regional administration.
 The Company uses these contact sessions to manage local expectations of employment and community development in particular.
-The Company has recently created a Social Relations team based in the local community to assist with the important work of Community and Social engagement.

-The Audit & Risk Committee oversaw the development of an ESG Framework which was approved by the Board in 2021.
+The Company has a Social Relations team based in the local community to assist with the important work of Community and Social engagement.
+The Company engages with local communities as required under Brazilian consultative processes in respect of public interest aspects of its projects. - The Audit & Risk Committee oversaw the development of an ESG Framework which was approved by the Board in 2021.
 The ESG Framework has been developed to align with the Towards Sustainable Mining (TSM) Principles; and the Principles of Responsible Investment (PRI).
 The Framework will assist the Company in identifying and managing ESG Risks and will enable the development of a program to report key ESG actions and targets.
+The Company released its inaugural sustainability report on 25 May 2023 and now prepares an sustainability report on an annual basis.